Academics

 ACADEMIC EXCELLENCE

-We believe that things like strong provincial exam scores are a consequence of our core mission - not its purpose.
-We exist as a school to educate and inspire our students to become disciples of Jesus who make a difference.
+At KCS, we firmly believe that strong provincial exam scores are not the end goal, but a natural outcome of our core mission.
+Our purpose is to educate and inspire our students to become disciples of Jesus who make a difference.

 Excellence is a core value of our school, but we don’t just mean high test scores.
-We mean students should strive to do well, and through encouragement and engagement achieve their personal best in a process of continuous improvement.
-Excellence at KCS means we push ourselves and our students to keep getting better using our best effort.
+We mean students should strive to do well and, through encouragement and engagement, achieve their personal best in a process of continuous improvement.
+Excellence at KCS means we push ourselves and our students to keep getting better using our best efforts.

 CLASSROOM EXPERIENCE